dotnet/docs/docs/framework/wcf/feature-details/transport-security-overview.md

   - "dotnet"
 ---
 # Transport Security Overview
-Transport security mechanisms in [!INCLUDE[indigo1](../../../../includes/indigo1-md.md)] depend on the binding and transport being used.
+Transport security mechanisms in Windows Communication Foundation (WCF) depend on the binding and transport being used.
 For example, when using the <xref:System.ServiceModel.WSHttpBinding> class, the transport is HTTP, and the primary mechanism for securing the transport is Secure Sockets Layer (SSL) over HTTP, commonly called HTTPS.
 This topic discusses the major transport security mechanisms used in the [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] system-provided bindings.

 > [!NOTE]
 >  When SSL security is used with .NET Framework 3.5 and later an [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] client uses both the intermediate certificates in its certificate store and the intermediate certificates received during SSL negotiation to perform certificate chain validation on the service's certificate. .NET Framework 3.0 only uses the intermediate certificates installed in the local certificate store.